-The transition from traditional to computer-based learning took dozens of years actually.
-“Millennials” should probably remember how at the dawn of computer era huge archives of information were stored on machine-friendly data storage devices like CD-disks.
+The transition from traditional to computer-based learning took dozens of years.
+“Millennials” should probably remember how at the dawn of the computer era, huge archives of information were stored on machine-friendly data storage devices like CD-disks.
 It was even before the Internet came to every house, but with so large volumes of information capable of being transported from one place to another so easily came the idea to use those devices in distant learning.

-With flexible time schedules, the ability to study by an individual plan and in accordance with individual demands, the independent assessment which minimized the human factor and relative cheapness it was not a big surprise when distant learning became popular.
-With high-speed Internet and CD-disks being history for a very long time, e-Learning of today is an evolutionary development of distant learning.
+With flexible time schedules, the ability to study by an individual plan and following individual demands, the independent assessment which minimized the human factor and relative cheapness it was not a big surprise when distant learning became popular.
+With high-speed Internet and CD-disks being a history for a very long time, e-Learning of today is an evolutionary development of distant learning.

-Today it is a whole market for professional education where students don’t have to be physically present at a lecture hall but instead get all necessary knowledge at home (or else), at the same time being able to communicate with their tutors and ask necessary questions when needed.
+Today it is a whole market for professional education where students don’t have to be physically present at a lecture hall but instead get all necessary knowledge at home (or else).
+At the same time they can communicate with their tutors and ask necessary questions when needed.

 Advantages of E-Learning

 E-learning is distant online learning, but it is more than that.
 Apart from solving the key task of using the Internet as a way of communication, e-Learning is also a good addition to the intramural form of study and serves to further improve the quality and effectiveness of traditional education.
-At the same time it provides a number of big advantages which are absent in traditional forms of studying, for example:
+At the same time it provides several advantages which are absent in traditional forms of studying, for example:

-1. More flexibility in access, meaning that with a good Internet connection, a student is able to get knowledge from almost everywhere.
+1. More flexibility in access, meaning that with a good Internet connection, a student can get knowledge from almost everywhere.

 2. Competence and quality: such online courses are normally developed with the participation of large teams of true professionals.

 4. The ability to divide the online course into modules: smaller blocks of information enable even more flexibility in learning and make searching for required materials much easier.
-Duration and order of acquiring information are also determined by students in accordance with his or her individual preferences.
+Students also determine duration and order of acquiring information in accordance with his or her individual preferences.
 Updating of learning materials is, again, much easier that way.

 5. “Learning at work” is another great opportunity: no need to choose between working now and making a career later.
 Why not do this together?
 Likewise, why choose between learning and traveling, for example?

-6. Students and their tutors alike are able to “stay in trend”, developing their knowledge, expertise, and skills in line with modern technologies and standards.
+6. Students and their tutors alike can “stay in trend,” developing their knowledge, expertise, and skills in line with modern technologies+.
 Using WordPress in classrooms is a good illustration of how advanced programs can greatly increase the efficiency of traditional methods of learning.